jspbach/vdt-backend/README.md

 Run `docker compose up --build` to get this thing started.
 The API is now available at `http://localhost:8080`.

+To remove bind mounts for development purposes, remove `volume` directive in both services.

 ## Loading data into PostgreSQL

+If the data is not in PostgreSQL yet, it needs to be loaded first.
+Mount the `data/` directory in this repository to `/data` inside the `db` service.

-Go ahead and find the list of members (you should have one), and make sure it's in CSV format.
-This will make our lives so much better.
+Go ahead and find the list of members (you should have one, it's on Google Docs), and make sure it's in CSV format.

-Rename that file to `data.csv` and put it inside the `data/` directory.
-The file should be on the same level as `load_data.sql`.
+Rename that file to `data.csv` and put it inside `data/`.
+The file should be on the same level as `data/load_data.sql`.

 Now go into the PostgreSQL terminal and type: